-On December 31, 2016, the Nomination and Remuneration Committee was constituted as follows:
+On December 31, 2017, the Nomination and Remuneration Committee was constituted as follows:

-- Mr. Karel Vinck (Chairman) - Philium BVBA represented by its permanent representative Mr. Philippe Coens (Independent) - Ms. Dominique Zakovitch-Damon (Independent)
+- Mr. Karel Vinck (Chairman) - Philium BVBA represented by its permanent representative Mr. Philippe Coens (Independent) - Management Deprez BVBA represented by its permanent representative Mrs. Veerle Deprez (Independent)

-A majority of the members of the Nomination and Remuneration Committee meet the independence criteria set forth by Article 526ter of the Belgian Companies Code and the committee demonstrates the skills and the expertise required in matters of remuneration policies as required by Article 526 quater §2 of the Belgian Companies Code.
+A majority of the members of the Nomination and Remuneration Committee meet the independence criteria set forth by Article 526ter of the Belgian Companies Code and the committee demonstrates the skills and the expertise required in matters of remuneration policies as required by Article 526 guater §2 of the Belgian Companies Code.

-The Nomination and Remuneration Committee met two (2) times in 2016.
+The Nomination and Remuneration Committee met four (4) times in 2017.